 ● What is my teacher’s role throughout my course?

 Your teacher is there to answer questions, provide feedback, and grade assessments.
 Your OES teacher should be the first person you contact with any questions or concerns about your course or course content.
-However, if you require additional support please note we offer a 24/7 tutoring service that is unlimited and can help you as well.
+However, if you require additional support please note we offer a 24/7 tutoring service that is unlimited and can of use to you as well.

 ● How long does it take for assessments to be graded at OES?